-After almost three years with Floodlight, God placed Kasey at the University of Arkansas at Monticello.
-Doors opened quickly for Kasey to use his gift.
-He was introduced to Rob Leonard, director of the Missionary Baptist Student Fellowship of UAM where Kasey led worship every Thursday night for "Renown" throughout his college career.
-Kasey also toured as the drummer for renowned saxophonist and Lamon Records recording artist Gary Meggs and the Ezekiel 3:18 Band.
-With multiple radio releases playing nationally, Ezekiel 3:18 quickly became known as "America's Jazziest Gospel Group."
-Kasey has also had the opportunity to play with artists such as Lawrence Hamilton, Frida Payne, and Ms. Della Reese.
+After graduating from Elysian Fields High School in 2004, God placed Kasey at the University of Arkansas at Monticello where he would lead worship every Thursday night throughout his college career at the Missionary Baptist Student Fellowship of UAM.
+Kasey also toured as the drummer for renowned saxophonist and Lamon Records recording artist, Gary Meggs and the Ezekiel 3:18 Band.
+With multiple TV appearances and radio releases playing nationally, Ezekiel 3:18 quickly became known as "America's Jazziest Gospel Group."
+Kasey has also had the opportunity to play with amazing artists including Lawrence Hamilton, Frida Payne, and Ms. Della Reese.